Claude Web Search Citations Return 404 or Wrong Page

 • The timestamp of the original Claude response.

-• Your region and whether you are using a VPN — paywalls vary by geography.
+• Your region and whether you are on a VPN — paywalls vary by geography.

 Step-by-step fix